Charles-Marie DULAC (1866-1898)

 Biography

-A precocious painter who died prematurely, Charles Dulac, born in the 11th arrondissement of Paris to a Parisian merchant father and a mother of Alsatian origin, chose to be an artist in his own right.
-Far from academicism, impressionism or realism, Charles Marie Dulac is one of those artists who want to maintain a concern for good painting and drawing technique, but believe that art should express a sensibility, a vision of the world.
+A precocious painter who died prematurely, Charles Dulac, born in the 11th arrondissement of Paris from a Parisian merchant father and a mother of Alsatian origin, chose to be an artist in his own right.
+Far from academicism, impressionism or realism, Charles Marie Dulac is one of those artists who want to keep the focus on good painting and drawing technique, but believe that art should express a sensitivity, a vision of the world.

-He apprenticed with an apartment painter/decorator, then with a wallpaper company, and finally as a set painter at Jean-Baptiste Lavastre’s studio.
+He started his apprenticeship with an interior decorator, then with a wallpaper company, and finally as a set painter at Jean-Baptiste Lavastre’s studio.
 He then worked at the Paris Opera and in various theaters.

 But he suffered from lead poisoning due to the use of ceruse during his years as a decorator.
 He underwent a profound mystical crisis at the age of 24, and his career as an artist was transformed.
-He spent several periods at the Pierre-qui-Vire monastery near Vézelay.
+He had several opportunities to stay at the Pierre-qui-Vire monastery near Vézelay.

 From 1896-1897, he stopped exhibiting and traveled to Italy, cultivating his passion for primitive Italian art and treating himself to Mediterranean warmth.
 He then painted numerous small canvases depicting views of Assisi, Ravenna, Florence, Fiesole… which he sent to friends and family to pay for his trip.